u-boot/u-boot/doc/develop/bootstd.rst

 a way for distributions to boot on any hardware.

 Traditionally U-Boot has relied on scripts to implement this feature.
-See disto_boodcmd_ for details.
+See distro_bootcmd_ for details.
 This is done because U-Boot has no native support for scanning devices.
 While the scripts work remarkably well, they can be hard to understand and extend, and the feature does not include tests.
 They are also making it difficult to move away from ad-hoc CONFIGs, since they are implemented